North Carolina

 Lenoir

-In 2007, Google began construction of a data center complex in Lenoir, North Carolina.
-Since then, we’ve invested $1.2 billion in the facility and have made a long-term commitment to the region and state.
-Our employees at the Lenoir and Caldwell County data center work to keep Google Search, Gmail, YouTube, and many other Google applications operational, enabling Google to provide fast and reliable services around the clock to millions of people.
-Learn more about Google data centers
+Data centers are what keep the internet up and running.
+Our employees at the Lenoir data center work to keep Google Search, Gmail, YouTube, and many other Google applications operational, enabling Google to provide fast and reliable services around the clock to millions of people.
+Learn more about Google data centers.

 Durham